3 Questions To Ask When You Are In The Start-Up Stage

 Yes, you want to be profitable and have the best team and company, but small things will affect your company’s success, like the people you hire.
 First, you need to establish who you will need to make your company successful – what technical talent do you need?
 Who is going to sell your product/ service?
 Who will you hire to get the word out about your company?

-It is essential to outline your mission and goals at the beginning so you and your team and strategically work towards them.
+It is essential to outline your mission and goals at the beginning so you and your team can strategically work towards them.

 Your mission statement should take a significant role in the culture you decide to create.